DimaEnotoff/FriendlyCLP/Readme.md

 #### Multi segmented

 **Friendly CLP** uses spaces as separators between command groups, commands and arguments.
-If an argument is expected to have spaces inside, it must be marked as multi segmented and must be at the last position in the command.
-To mark an argument as multi segmented `multisegmented` argument of `Argument` annotation must be set to _true_.
+If an argument is expected to have spaces inside, it must be marked as multi-segmented, and it must be at the last position in the command.
+To mark an argument as a multi-segmented `multisegmented` argument of the `Argument` annotation must be set to _true_.

 ```C#
 [Command("repp", "repeat phrase X number of times")]